➡ When is the Pleasantville Music Festival?

 Sorry, we are not allowing beach umbrellas or half moons or anything that can block sightlines for other festivalgoers.

 The only shade shelter allowed are 10x10 tents for Tent City ticketholders.
 If you do not have a Tent City ticket, sorry, but you cannot bring a tent.
 Please leave it at home.
-You can find refuge from the sun in either the Chill Tent or in the large Shade Tent in the back of the main field (if space allows).
+You can find refuge from the sun in either the Chill Tent or in the large RMA of New York Shade Tent in the back of the main field (if space allows).

 Rain can sometimes happen at outdoor music festivals.
-Bring a personal-size umbrella, a rain poncho, and a tarp to keep your gear dry.
-Also, we have that giant Shade Tent in the back of the main field, as well as the Chill Tent, so make yourself cozy.
+Bring a rain poncho, and a tarp to keep your gear dry.
+No umbrellas.
+Also, we have that giant RMA of New York Shade Tent in the back of the main field, as well as the Chill Tent, so make yourself cozy.

 In the event of severe weather, a festival alert will be issued.
 Patrons and staff may be directed to evacuate the site, and we'll make very clear announcements how to do that.
 If the weather risk is expected to be short, we may suspend performances temporarily until the weather passes.
 We regret there can be no refunds, even in the event of inclement weather.
 We will do our best to continue the show!
 See our Weather page for more details.